-"Console Results"

-Is placed by default on the right side of the screen.
+"Console Results" This window is by default placed on the right side of the screen.
 This is where diagrams that are plotted will appear.
 Each Console has its own Results tab in the Console Results window.
 All the plots and tables generated from the console will be presented in that Results tab.
-You can open new additional Plot tabs by pressing "Ctrl-Shift-T" or by clicking the "Add button"
+You can open new additional Plot tabs by pressing "Ctrl+Shift+T" or by clicking the "Add button" 🥹.